ROCm/rocBLAS/docs/source/Programmers_Guide.rst

 Note: The ``device_vector`` template allocates memory on the device.
 You must check whether converting the ``device_vector`` to ``bool`` returns ``false``\ , and if so, report a HIP memory error and then exit the current function.
-For example:
+Example:

 .. code-block::